The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Statement and proof of the first part of the fundamental theorem

 \section{Statement and proof of the first part of the fundamental theorem}

-In this section we prove the equality between the first two sets in the statement of Theorem \ref{theorem:fundamental-introduction}: \begin{teorema} [Fundamental theorem of tropical differential algebra] Let $K$ be an uncountable algebraically closed field of characteristic 0 and $v_K : K \rightarrow \T$ a nontrivial valuation.
-Consider the differentially enhanced valuation $\mathbf{v}=(v,\widetilde{v})\co (\pk,d/dt) \to \mathbf{S}$, as above.
-Let $I$ be a differential ideal in $\diff \pk n$, then the following equality holds:
+This section is devoted to the proof of the first equality between the sets appearing in Theorem \ref{theorem:fundamental-introduction}: \begin{teorema} [Fundamental theorem of tropical differential algebra] Let $(K,v_K)$ be an algebraically closed valued field of characteristic 0.
+There is an algebraically closed valued field $(L,v_L)$ extending $(K,v_K)$, with a surjective differentially enhanced valuation